vidiemme/GraphQL-Module-Template-JavaScript/README.md

 # License

-Copyright (c) 2019-2022 Vidiemme SRL https://vidiemme.it
+Copyright (c) 2019-2022 Vidiemme Consulting SRL https://vidiemme.it

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal